Is Your Content Giving Off AI Vibes? Here's What to Watch For

 - Use a quick “AI-detox checklist” to make sure your content reads like it was written *by a human, for a human*.

-How to Spot Content That Feels Too AI
+1. How to Spot Content That Feels Too AI

 Overused Corporate Buzzwords

-A Perfect Sentence Structure
+Perfect Sentence Structure

 Cliché Transitions and Phrases

-Long, Run-on Sentences
+Long, Run-On Sentences

-How to Make Your Content Feel More Human
+2. How to Make Your Content Feel More Human

 Write Like You’re Talking to Someone

-Add Real People and Real Moments
+Add Real People and Real Situations

-Instead of saying "unclear processes are slowing down onboarding," say: "John from HR has called support three times this week because he can’t figure out where to add new hires."
+Instead of saying “unclear processes are slowing down onboarding,” say: “John from HR has called support three times this week because he can’t figure out where to add new hires.”
 That’s storytelling.
-And it’s what sets great digital marketing content apart.

 Include Emotion, Opinion, and Doubt

-Quick AI-Detox Checklist
+3. A Quick AI-Detox Checklist

 Use this list the next time you’re editing a blog post, case study, or newsletter:

-✅ Are you repeating the same phrases too often?
+- ✅ Are you repeating the same phrases too often?

-✅ Are there real people, teams, or specific situations mentioned?
+- ✅ Are there real people, teams, or specific situations mentioned?

-✅ Does your tone have variety, or does it sound like it was written in one flat voice?
+- ✅ Does your tone have variety, or does it sound like it was written in one flat voice?

-If most of the answers are “no”, your content may be more AI than you intended.
+If most of the answers are “no,” your content may be more AI than you intended.

 Your content needs a pulse.
-It should show that you understand the topic, that you care, and that you get what your readers are dealing with.
+It should show that you understand the topic, that you care, and that you genuinely get what your readers are dealing with.

 So the next time you write a blog post, email, or landing page, don’t just ask: “Does this explain the concept?”
 Ask yourself: “Would I actually want to read this?”